gammu/gammu/docs/manual/smsd/tables.rst

 number) and byte for number of current message (``01`` for first message, ``02`` for second, etc.).

-I most cases, the mutlipart message has to be class 1.
+In most cases, the mutltipart message has to be class 1.

 For example long text message of two parts could look like following: